data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **out**: _&lt;array&gt;_

     -   a two-dimensional array containing the outer product and whose shape is `NxM`.
+The returned array must have a data type determined by :ref:`type-promotion` rules.

 ### <a name="trace" href="#trace">#</a> trace(x, /, *, axis1=0, axis2=1, offset=0)